Publication 110, California Use Tax Basics

 - Retailer’s use of items purchased under a resale certificate, including: withdrawing items from inventory for personal or business use, using an item before sale, or using an item in manufacturing unless it becomes a physical part of the final product sold.
 Demonstrating or displaying an item is generally not a taxable use provided the item remains for sale.

 - Purchases of vehicles, vessels, mobile homes, and aircraft from sellers who do not hold seller’s permits.
-For more information, please refer to our related publications (see Additional Information), or call our Taxpayer Information Section at 800-400-7115 or our Consumer Use Tax Section at 916-445-9524.
+For more information, please refer to our related publications (see Additional Information), or call our Customer Service Center at 1-800-400-7115 or our Consumer Use Tax Section at 1-916-445-9524.

 Note: Special use tax rules apply to purchases by insurance companies (see Regulation 1567, Banks and Insurance Companies) and to the use of heavy trucks and trailers (see Regulation 1661, Leases of Mobile Transportation Equipment).

 Exemption for items purchased in a foreign country

 The first $800 of material or goods that is both purchased from a retailer in a foreign country by an individual and personally hand–carried into this state from the foreign country within any 30-day period is exempt from use tax.
 This exemption does not apply to property sent or shipped to this state.